dlr-gtlab/genh5/README.md

 The wrapper covers the following aspects:
  - Creating, accessing and deleting files, groups, datsets and attributes
- - Chunking datasets and compression
+ - Chunking and compressing datasets
+ - Template-based system to convert C++ types to corresponding HDF5 datatypes
- - Flexible template-based datatype conversion system for simple and compound types (using `GenH5::Data` or `GenH5::CompData`)
+ - Template-based data conversion system for most datatypes (using `GenH5::Data` or `GenH5::CompData`)
  - Simple interface for dataspaces and dataset selections
  - Simple interface for (de-) referencing nodes and attributes
  - Iterating over child nodes and attributes